Hiroshi Miyazawa (footballer)

-Hiroshi Miyazawa (宮澤 浩, Miyazawa Hiroshi) is a former Japanese football player and current assistant manager of Indian Super League club Mumbai City FC.
+Hiroshi Miyazawa (宮澤 浩, Miyazawa Hiroshi) is a former Japanese football player and football manager.
+He was currently the assistant manager of Saudi Pro League club Al-Kholood.

 Playing career

 Miyazawa was born in Hokkaido on November 22, 1970.
 After graduating from Chuo University, he joined JEF United Ichihara in 1993.
 He played as center back from first season.
 However his opportunity to play decreased from 1994 and he moved to Bellmare Hiratsuka in 1996.
 Although he played as regular player in 1996, he could hardly play in the match in 1997.
 In 1998, he moved to Sanfrecce Hiroshima.
 Although he played many matches in 1998, he could not play at all in the match for injury from 1999.
 In October 2000, he moved to Australian club Canberra Cosmos.
-However the club was disbanded 2001.
+However the club was disbanded in 2001.
 He moved to New Zealand club Football Kingz, where he retired in 2003.